podviaznikov/fanfeedr/README.md

 In API we use standard Node.js convention: callback of each API call is the last function parameter.
 Callback takes two
 parameters: error and data.
 One parameter should be always undefined.

+Also please note that we changes some naming: so leagues became sport and conferences -> leagues.

 # TO-DO

 Add more tests.